Dopamyn/dopamyn-solana-contract/README.md

 1. **Access Control**

-   - Only contract owner can distribute rewards
+   - Only contract owner can distribute rewards via `send_reward`
    - Quest creators can only cancel their own quests
-   - Winners can only claim rewards once per quest
+   - Each winner can only receive a reward once per quest (enforced via RewardClaimed PDA)
+   - Only contract owner can pause/unpause, modify supported tokens, update quest status, and transfer ownership
+   - Quest creators or contract owner can claim remaining rewards after quest ends (with 1 week cooldown)
+   - Contract owner or winner can close RewardClaimed PDAs to reclaim rent-exempt SOL

 2. **Token Safety**